From Colonisation to Early Capitalism

 European countries used their political and military

-trade to import gold, spices and other riches, which led to an early
+extract and trade to import gold, spices and other riches, which led to

 capitalism.

-The extraction gains allowed the growth of a manufacturing and
+More concretely, the extraction gains allowed the growth of a

 , “American loot” wasn’t able to stimulate Spain’s and